-Given the substantial modifications we introduced in the online version, we first evaluate its accuracy at detecting user-URLs.
+Given the substantial modifications on the online version of our user URL detector, we evaluate its accuracy.

 As we did for the offline heuristics (see D4.1), also in this case, we evaluate the accuracy of different filters and different parameter tuning on the same dataset, where the ground truth is given by the fact that the dataset has been manually collected.
 For completeness, we compare again several combinations of filters.